arrow

 What is the University of Edinburgh’s reputation?

-One of the UK’s big hitters for research, Edinburgh is 11th in our research quality index.
-Ninety-six per cent of its submission to the latest Research Excellence Framework (REF 2021) was assessed as world-leading or internationally excellent.
-Some of the best results were in psychology; biological sciences; English; politics; pharmacology and pharmacy; anatomy; and computing.
-On a global scale, Edinburgh is in the top 30 in the QS World Rankings.
+Edinburgh is 11th in our research quality index.
+In the latest Research Excellence Framework (REF 2021), 96 per cent of its submission was assessed as world-leading or internationally excellent.
+Some of the best results were in psychology, biological sciences, English, politics, pharmacology and pharmacy, anatomy, and computing.
+On a global scale, Edinburgh is 34th in the 2026 QS World Rankings.

-Rates of student satisfaction at Edinburgh remain persistently low however, a fate shared by many research-intensive universities.
-In our new National Student Survey analysis, Edinburgh is third from bottom for teaching quality (down six places) and although it does better for the wider student experience, a ten-place decline brings it to 122nd place this year.
+Rates of student satisfaction remain low, a fate shared by many research-intensive universities but perhaps none as much as Edinburgh where students have reported dissatisfaction with obtaining feedback from lecturers, in particular.
+In our new National Student Survey analysis, Edinburgh is second from bottom for teaching quality (down one place) and although it does better for the wider student experience, rising three places this year, it still ranks only 119th.

 What degree courses have been discontinued and what new courses are available?